mantidproject/mantidimaging/docs/user_guide/explanations/gui/spectrum_viewer.rst

 The spectrum viewer can be accessed from the main menu under "Workflow" > "Spectrum Viewer".

-To try out the spectrum viewer, you can find a basic example workflow to follow within `quick start <https://mantidproject.github.io/mantidimaging/user_guide/tutorials/quick_start.html>`_
+To try out the spectrum viewer, you can find a basic example workflow to follow within :ref:`quick start <quick-start>`.

 .. image:: ../../../_static/spectrum_viewer.png
     :alt: Spectrum Viewer ROI Mode